fizakhan90/prompt-rating-extension/README.md

 ```

-### Use the Extension
+## Using the Extension
+Activate PromptPal:
-1. Click on the extension icon in the Chrome toolbar
+Click on the PromptPal icon in your Chrome toolbar.

-2. Enter a prompt(in ChatGPT or Claude) and get responses from the Gemini API
+Enter Your Prompt:
+Input your prompt (in environments such as ChatGPT or Claude).

+Analyze and Optimize:
+The extension will analyze your prompt in real time and provide suggestions for improvement.

+Apply Enhanced Prompt:
+Use the "Apply Enhanced Prompt" button to automatically replace your original prompt with the optimized version.

 ## Contributing
 If you'd like to contribute: